godsneverdie/SmartNoteShare/README.md

 4. **Note Management:**
    Uploaded notes, along with their AI-generated summaries, are stored in each user’s profile for easy access and management.
 5. **Sharing & Collaboration:**
-   Users can share notes publicly or with specific peers, allowing for collaborative learning and knowledge exchange.
+   Users can share notes publicly, allowing for collaborative learning and knowledge exchange.
 6. **Search & Discovery:**
    The intelligent search system (current or planned) enables users to find notes and summaries quickly based on keywords or topics.
 7. **Viewing & Discussion:**